bufbuild-ru/docs/docs/bsr/documentation/create-docs/index.md

 ![Package docs](../../../images/bsr/docs-package.png)

-::: tip NoteComments on the package directive aren't merged across files.
+::: tip Comments on the package directive aren't merged across files.
 Files are parsed alphabetically, and only the first file with a non-empty comment is displayed in the generated documentation.

 :::